loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 This section aims to remind the reader of the lambda calculus and some of its variants, we assume familiarity with the untyped lambda calculus and typing judgements.
-We will introduce the simply typed lambda calculus, then extending it with polymorphic types, and finally explain linear types.
+We will introduce the simply typed lambda calculus, then extending it with polymorphic types, and finish with linear types.

 === Simply Typed Lambda Calculus

 Simply typed lambda calculus was first introduced by Church to avoid the paradoxical use of the untyped lambda calculus @church1940formulation.
-It consists of two worlds; the type world and the term world.
+It consists of two worlds: the type world and the term world.
 The two worlds correspond to logic and computation, respectively.
 The syntax for #stlc is shown in @stlc_syntax.
 The symbol T is used to denote monomorphic types.